huggingface/blog/fine-tune-segformer.md

 )
 ```

 Next, we'll define a function that computes the evaluation metric we want to work with.
-Because we're doing semantic segmentation, we'll use the mean Intersection over Union (mIoU).
+Because we're doing semantic segmentation, we'll use the mean Intersection over Union (mIoU), directly accessible in the `datasets` library (see [here](https://huggingface.co/metrics/mean_iou)).
 IoU represents the overlap of segmentation masks.
 Mean IoU is the average of the IoU of all semantic classes.
 Take a look at [this blogpost](https://www.jeremyjordan.me/evaluating-image-segmentation-models/) for an overview of evaluation metrics for image segmentation.

 Because our model outputs logits with dimensions height/4 and width/4, we have to upscale them before we can compute the mIoU.